The previous chapter may be found here.

 The Great Unconformity seems to roughly coincide with the existence of a great supercontinent, Pannotia, which broke up at the beginning of the Cambrian.
 Perhaps the supercontinent was mostly above water and subject to erosion, which not only prevented new sedimentary beds from being laid down, but destroyed many of the existing sedimentary beds.
 Much of this supercontinent, including the area that would someday be northern New Mexico, was very close to the South Pole, and the Varangian glaciation, the worst ice age the Earth has known, covered most of the earth in great ice sheets.
 These glaciers may have helped scour off younger sedimentary beds.

 With the breakup of Pannotia, much of the Earth's crust became covered with shallow oceans in which the rocks of the Cambrian and succeeding periods were deposited.
-Northern New Mexico remained an area of highlands, part of a structure geologists have dubbed the Transcontinental Arch.
+Northern New Mexico remained an area of higher elevation, part of a structure geologists have dubbed the Transcontinental Arch.
 This did not become submerged until later, and the Jemez area remained above water until the Mississippian.

 A prominent exposure of the Great Unconformity is seen at the top of Sandia Crest, east of Albuquerque.
 Here Pennsylvanian limestone of the Sandia Formation sits atop 1.43-billion-year-old Sandia Granite.